From draper’s shop to retail group

 After nine successful years with Netto in Denmark, the discount chain left the country’s borders in 1990 and opened its first shops in the United Kingdom and Germany.
 In 1995, Netto also established itself in Poland, and later it crossed the Sound to open the first Swedish Netto in 2002.

 In 2011, the 193 British Netto shops were sold.
-Netto returned to the United Kingdom in 2014 in a joint venture with the British chain Sainsbury's and left the market again in 2016.
+Netto returned to the United Kingdom in 2014 in a joint venture with the British chain Sainsbury's, and it exited the market again in 2016.

 In 1982, A.P.
 Moller-Maersk increased its stake to 68% by buying the shares in the company that Herman's sister Inger had inherited from their father.
 The Salling Foundations thereby owned 32% of the company.